Portlaoise railway station

-Portlaoise railway station is a station on the Dublin to Cork and also the Dublin to Limerick Intercity railway lines.
+Portlaoise railway station is a station on the Dublin to Cork/Limerick lines in Ireland.
 It is also the terminus for the South Western Commuter also called the Portlaoise Commuter Line which forms part of the Dublin Suburban Rail network in the commuter belt for Dublin.
 It is the busiest county town railway station in the midlands region with up to 32 trains to Dublin (10 Non-Stop) and 30 trains from Dublin (9 Non-Stop) per day.

 It is situated in Portlaoise town centre, in County Laois.

 History

 Portlaoise (formerly Maryborough) railway station opened on 26 June 1847.
 It was designed by Sancton Wood.

 In March 2008, Irish Rail opened a new Traincare depot south-west of Portlaoise town centre (officially opened on 25 July 2008).

 The depot provides a high quality maintenance and servicing facility for the 183 intercity railcars and some facilities for outer suburban railcars serving the Dublin - Portlaoise route.
 Irish Rail also have their Permanent Way depot South of the station.